Virgula0/c-string-splitter/README.md

 # c-string-splitter
-String splitter in for c language just like split function of OOP languages
+String splitter for c language just like split methods given by default by the majority of OOP languages.

-Since i never found an easy implementing and already coded function for split strings in c i build my own version.
+Since i never found an easy implemantion and already well-coded function for split strings in c i build my own version.
-This avoid using functions just like strtok wich modify the original passed string to the function.
+This script avoid the use of functions like ```strtok``` wich modifies the original passed string to the function.
 Example of some problems while using strtok: [StackOverflow](https://stackoverflow.com/questions/63151324/segmentation-fault-returned-using-strtok/63151617)
+The passed string will not be manipulated.

 # Usage
 Include ```splitter.h``` in your code.